molgenis/vip/docs/advanced/annotations.md

 [GADO](https://www.nature.com/articles/s41467-019-10649-4/) can be used to prioritize genes based on the HPO terms of a patient..

 We run the GADO commandline application in the VIP pipeline and use a VEP plugin to annotate the VEP output with the scores from the GADO output file.

+#### AlphScore
+[AlphScore](https://doi.org/10.5281/zenodo.6288138) is a method to predict the pathogenicity of missense variants using features derived from AlphaFold2.

+We add the available precomputed scores of AlphScore using a custom VEP plugin.